Did You Know?

 - Arahoho Blowhole: At the end of an unmarked path is the Arahoho Blowhole.
 After years of the ocean crashing into the shoreline, a tunnel-like passageway eroded under the lava.
 A geyser of seawater erupts as large waves crash into the shore.

 - World Surf League Tahiti Pro: If visiting Tahiti at the end of August don’t miss the Tahiti Pro.
 The dates of the competition fluctuate depending on the waves, so don’t wait until the last day.
 If the conditions are perfect, the competition may end a couple days early.
 Local tour companies offer excursions to watch the competition from a boat.

-- Cascades of Faarumai: Located in Faaurumai Valley are 3 waterfalls of the Cascades.
-About a 5 minute walk from the road is Vaimahutu Falls, plunging 100 feet into a pool perfect for swimming.
+- Cascades of Faarumai: Located in Faarumai Valley are 3 waterfalls of the Cascades.
+About a 5 minute walk from the road is Vairamuthu Falls, plunging 100 feet into a pool perfect for swimming.